andrewcourtice/harlem/docs/src/extensibility/extensions/storage.md

 });
 ```

-The storage extension adds 3 methods to the store instance: `startStorageSync`, `stopStorageSync` and `clearStorage`.
+The storage extension adds several new methods to the store instance (highlighted above).

 ## Usage